 The Golan was given to Herod Philippus.
-The Galilee and Perea which is now in Jordan were given to Herod Antipas.
-The Judea was given to Herod Archelaus but Rome exiled him in 6 CE and finally annexed Judea as a Roman province which triggered the unrest.
+The Galilee and Perea (a territory which is now which is now in modern-day Jordan) were given to Herod Antipas.
+The Judea was given to Herod Archelaus but Rome exiled him in 6 CE and finally annexed Judea as a Roman province which triggered unrest and the great revolt of the Jews.
 Rome also extracted ten cities from Herod's kingdom and created the Decapolis, as Pagan cities (although a lot of Jews lived in these cities).
-Two of these cities are located in Israel: Scythopolis (the Biblical Beth-Shean, then capital of the Decapolis), and Hippos-Sussita (on the edge of the Golan Heights overlooking the Sea of Galilee).
+Two of these cities are in Israel: Scythopolis (the Biblical Beth-Shean, then capital of the Decapolis), and Hippos-Sussita (on the edge of the Golan Heights overlooking the Sea of Galilee).

-After the Arab conquest, the division between the two Palaestina's remained about the same: the ancient Judea became Filastin, derived from the name Palestina (in Arabic, the letter P doesn't exist and is rendered as F).
+After the Arab conquest in the 7th century CE, the division between the two Palaestina's remained about the same: the ancient Judea became Filastin, derived from the name Palestina (in Arabic, the letter P doesn't exist and is rendered as F).
 This lasted until the end of the Ottoman empire.

 The partition times